charwick/helipad/README.md

 ## How to use

+You can install Helipad using Pip.

+	pip install helipad

+Once installed, getting started with a model is very simple.

-	from model import Helipad
+	from helipad import *
 	heli = Helipad()

 	#Use the heli object to set up here

 	heli.launchGUI()

-A bootstrap model is included to get started.
-See the documentation for more usage details.
+The included [bootstrap model](https://github.com/charwick/helipad/blob/master/sample-models/bootstrap.py) contains a more detailed template, and the [sample models](https://github.com/charwick/helipad/tree/master/sample-models) exemplify various use cases.
+The documentation also includes a complete [hook and function reference](https://helipad.dev/functions/).

 ## Requirements